vvngu/Trip-sonality/README.md

 1. **Select your MBTI personality type** - This helps us understand your travel style
 2. **Set your budget** - Ensures recommendations match your financial parameters
-3. **Choose a theme** - Currently supporting movie-themed trips
+3. **Choose a theme** - Input an optional theme for your trip
 4. **Select your destination** - Where would you like to explore?
 5. **Define trip duration** - How many days will you be traveling?
-6. **Chat about your preferences** - Tell us what you like and dislike
+6. **Chat about your preferences** - Share your likes/dislikes or anything you would like to include or avoid
 7. **Generate your itinerary** - Our AI agents will create your personalized plan
 8. **Explore and refine** - Browse your recommendations and provide feedback
 9. **Share or save to calendar** - Export your final itinerary

 ## The Story Behind Trip-sonality

-Trip-sonality was born from our team member Emma's frustrating experience with mainstream travel planners.
-As an INFJ who values meaningful cultural experiences over tourist hotspots, she found existing platforms created generic, impersonal itineraries that didn't account for her introvert energy levels or respect her budget constraints.

-We built Trip-sonality to solve these pain points by creating deeply personalized travel experiences that reflect not just where you want to go, but how you prefer to experience the world.
+In an era where digital services are rapidly advancing toward hyper-personalization, travel planning remains a space where individual experiences are often overlooked.
+Traditional recommendation systems typically focus on surface-level interests, failing to truly reflect the uniqueness of each traveler.
+To address this gap, Trip-sonality introduces a travel planning platform that integrates MBTI personality types with budget, duration, interests, and themes to generate deeply personalized itineraries.

 ## Contributing